-This is part one of the MBTI for Writers Series—a quick overview of MBTI and how it works.
+This is part two of the MBTI for Writers Series—a quick overview of MBTI and how it works.
 See the character creation worksheets and the 16 personality types (and how to use them to write complex characters) in the rest of the series.

 You don’t have to be an expert in MBTI to create realistic characters with it.
 And who really wants to slog through walls of academic texts that use terms like dichotomies and tertiary every paragraph?